 A tourist magnet for millions of visitors a year, Washington DC really pulls out all the stops during the holiday season.

-As usual, a DC Christmas will kick off with the lighting ceremony of the National Christmas Tree -- traditionally attended by the President and family and accompanied by musical performances
+As usual, a DC Christmas will kick off with the lighting ceremony of the National Christmas Tree -- traditionally attended by the President and family and accompanied by musical performances.
+Watch for the 99th annual tree lighting to take place on Thursday, December 2, 2021.

 The annual display at the National Cathedral